 When you click an element to change its color, such as a background area or font, you'll see swatch circles for the colors currently used in that campaign.
 You can use these colors or add new colors.

 - To use an existing color, click its swatch.

-- To add a new color, click within the color picker to find the color you want, then click the + icon in the swatch that appears.
+- To add a new color, click within the color picker to find the color you want, then click + in the swatch that appears.

-- To delete a color, click the swatch, then click the X icon that appears.
+- To delete a color, click the swatch, then click X in the swatch.

 Tip: If you accidentally delete a color, see our troubleshooting tip.